EsauPR/CIMAT-Numerical-Methods/README.md

     - *matrix*: It contains modules to read an write matrices and modules to make matrix operations
     - *linear_equations_systems_solutions*: It contains modules with algorithms to solve linear equations systems
 - *homeworks*: It contains the homeworks with an example of usage for each algorithm inmplemented in *src*
+- *reports*: It contains the reports for the homeworks

 Read the *readme.md* for each homework to know how it works.